kt-imimr/flask-elasticSearch/README.md

-# Elasticsearch Search Tutorial

-This directory contains a starter Flask project used in the Search tutorial.
+# This directory contains a starter Flask project used in the Search tutorial.

+note:
+package version list:
+elastic-transport==8.12.0
+elasticsearch==8.12.0

+but the elasticsearch version is 8.12.1 plugin smartcn in elasticsearch is compatible plugin tsconvert v8.12.1 is compatible (in fact this plugin has to be compatible with es v8.12.1 in order to work and be installed)

 # How to affect scoring system